 3. Insurance Premiums

 One reason we are fans of Whole Life insurance is that your premiums do not become “lost opportunity costs” at the end of the day.
 Quite the contrary, by learning how to multiply your money with Whole Life, opportunity costs can become opportunity gains as your money is allowed to multitask.
 For example, you get the income and life protection of the insurance, the liquidity of the cash value, and the tax advantages of the policy loan.
 Plus, the policy loan helps you to leverage your money without withdrawing it, which means it continues to earn interest and dividends.
 The result?
-Minimized opportunity costs because you can use your money AND earn a return on it.
+Minimized opportunity costs because you can use your money AND earn a return on it at the same time.
+How many other assets can boast that feature?

 In many instances, we also find that it makes sense to raise deductibles to lower your premiums on property and casualty insurance.
 This can help you accelerate what you’re able to save each month, and therefore earn on those savings.